DaanVervacke/diematic-modbus/README.md

 - The boiler only accepts function code 16 for writes, function code 6 times out.
 - Circuit B mode writes go through register 26.
-Circuit A and hot water mode share register 17, and on this boiler, which has no circuit A, a write there reverts on the next read regardless of the Diematic 4 panel refresh.
+Circuit A and hot water mode share register 17, and on the maintainer's boiler, which has no circuit A, a write there reverts on the next read regardless of the Diematic 4 panel refresh.
 - Editing program P4 of circuit B on the console changed the matching registers within seconds and left circuits A and C alone.
 The hot water program matched too.
 The auxiliary program has no console page to